sibprogrammer/uws/README.md

 # Features

+* `uws` to serve a web app located in the current directory
 * Detect PHP stack and launch `php -S` command
 * Detect Rack-based Ruby app and launch `rackup` command via `bundler`
 * Detect NodeJS-based app and launch `yarn` or `npm` command